robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 Rebot combines two or more output files.
 This option itself takes no arguments and all other command line options can be used with it normally::

-   rebot --merge --name Example --critical regression original.xml merged.xml
+   rebot --merge --name Example original.xml merged.xml

 How merging works in practice is explained in the following sections discussing its two main use cases.